MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 ## <span id="Setting_Up_the_Host_Computer"></span><span id="setting_up_the_host_computer"></span><span id="SETTING_UP_THE_HOST_COMPUTER"></span>Setting Up the Host Computer

-Connect the network adapter of the host computer to a network hub or switch using standard CAT5 (or higher-level) network cable.
-Do not use a crossover cable, and do not use a crossover port in your hub or switch.
+Connect the network adapter of the host computer to a network hub or switch using an appropriate network cable.

 ## <span id="Starting_the_Debugging_Session"></span><span id="starting_the_debugging_session"></span><span id="STARTING_THE_DEBUGGING_SESSION"></span>Starting the Debugging Session